OrionBench: Benchmarking Time Series Generative Models in the Service of the End-User: Evaluation

 \textbf{Hyperparameters.} Hyperparameter settings are an important part of model performance.
 As highlighted in Section~\ref{sec:hyper_stand}, \bench seeks to provide a fair benchmark by standardizing hyperparameters.
 Moreover, we sort pipelines based on whether they are prediction-based or reconstruction-based~\cite{alnegheimish2022sintel} and set the hyperparameters based on those properties.
 The precise values are selected based on the configurations proposed by the original authors in previous work~\cite{hundman2018lstmdt, wong2022aer, geiger2020tadgan, dai2022graph}.
+For example, reconstruction-based pipelines tend to have a smaller \texttt{window\_size} compared to prediction-based pipelines given that reconstructing large segments is difficult.
 For example, prediction-based pipelines have a \texttt{window\_size} of 250 data points, while reconstruction-based pipelines have a smaller \texttt{window\_size} of 100, because the objective is to reconstruct the entire window rather than predict a few steps ahead.
 While some other methods alter the \texttt{window\_size} based on the signal length~\cite{malhotra2016lstmae}, we provide the option to make these hyperparameters dynamic.
 For example, \texttt{window\_size} can be set as 10\% of the entire signal length.

-\textbf{Compute.}.
-We set up an instance on the MIT supercloud~\cite{reuther2018supercloud} with an Intel Xeon Gold 6249 processor of 10 CPU cores (9 GB RAM per core) and one NVIDIA Volta V100 GPU.

 \textbf{Settings.} We use \bench version \texttt{0.5.2}.
 The benchmark is executed to run for 5 iterations over all the pipelines and datasets.